toomasv/diager/README.md

 To get a shape to working area:
 - click on shape, release, drag to working area, release OR
-- click on shape, click on working area - every click adds pre-selected shape to unselect click on pre-selected shape again (on left panel) or drag it to working area
+- click on shape, click on working area - every click adds pre-selected shape; to unselect click on pre-selected shape again (on left panel) or drag it to working area

 To put a shape onto 10x10 grid
 - hold down ctrl while dragging